Revisiting Common Envelope Evolution -- A New Semi-Analytic Model for N-body and Population Synthesis Codes: Applications to astrophysical scenarios

 Our model allows to estimate the eccentricities after CE, which are not necessarily zero.
-This is clear from \autoref{fig:alphalambda}, which compares the distributions of semimajor axis and eccentricity before and after CE evolution.
+This is clear from \autoref{fig:alphalambda}, which compares the distributions of pericenter distances and eccentricity before and after CE evolution.
 While the final eccentricity distribution is indeed peaked at zero, there is a tail of systems with some residual eccentricity, up to $e_f \sim 0.2$.
 This is surprisingly similar to the observed distribution, even though our simulations consider CE of a broad range of stellar types, and not just of subdwarf O/B stars or white dwarfs \citep[see Fig. 2 from][]{kruckow2021}.
+Given that the residual eccentricities in our model are very small, the final pericenter distribution does not differ significantly from the one obtained from \textsc{bse}.